New rest rules don't bother NBA players, who say they only want to sit out when they are hurt – KION546

 “I think the league is trying to figure out ways to make our game better, to help grow the game, understanding that fan engagement is important for all of us,” said New Orleans guard CJ McCollum, the president of the players’ association.
 “As a fan of sports, when you go to a game, you want the stars to play.
 You’re paying a premium on the ticket … or maybe it’s the cable package or whatever you have, you want to see the best players play.”

-The policy prevents teams, without approval, from resting multiple star players (defined as anyone who was an All-NBA or All-Star selection in the prior three seasons) in the same game, or sitting healthy ones in national TV or in-season tournament games.
+The policy prevents teams, without approval, from resting multiple star players (defined as anyone who was an All-NBA or All-Star selection in the prior three seasons) in the same game, or sitting healthy ones in nationally televised or in-season tournament games.

-The league threated to investigate certain absences, with penalties that would surpass $1 million if a team has three violations.
+The league threatened to investigate certain absences, with penalties that would surpass $1 million if a team has three violations.

 “I think the league’s approach in trying to get players to player more, I think that’s great.
 I’m trying to play as many games as I possibly can,” Boston’s Jaylen Brown said.
 “It don’t always be the players.
 I know that’s the narrative, that it’s the players that decide not to play.
 I won’t go into detail, but that’s not always the case.”